Atimca/Reactive-programming-Article/README.md

 }
 ```

-The most interesting part that `Observable` should allow to `subscribe` of consumer of this data.
-And via changing of this data in `Observable` `Observer` neads to know about this changes.
+The most interesting part that `Observable` should allow to `subscribe` of a consumer of this data.
+And via changing of this data in `Observable` `Observer` needs to know about these changes.

 ```swift
 class Observable<Element> {